jdbeightol/mathkit/README.md

 Note that at any time, you may right click the table and choose "Check Tableau State" to output the current state of the tableau.
 This is useful for verifying variable order.

-    -To create a new tableau, navigate to the "Math" menu on the main and choose "New Simplex Tablaeu".
+To create a new tableau:

+    -Navigate to the "Math" menu on the main and choose "New Simplex Tablaeu".

     -From here, you can specify the number of variables and constraints the problem has.
 In addition, you can also specify a custom comma